phue/rna_seq_kallisto1/readme.md

 The pipeline will generate a output folder (by default called 'results') This folder would contain everything you need and is the only thing you need to save somewhere safe.
 Inside this folder is another folder called report and there is a file called report.html.
 That file you should open, it will explain the outputs and direct you to the different files.

-## Recommended project set up
-In the work directory on mendel ($WORK), create a folder called something that fits your project.
-Inside this folder create a subfolder called bams.
-Next copy (using the data moving node) your bam files into this folder.
-Next get the pipeline code (see section get pipeline).
-Now you will have two subfolders, the bams from before and a new folder called rna_seq_kallisto1.
-Move into rna_seq_kallisto1, here you will now have some folders and files.
-The ones you need to care about are: info.tab, contrasts.tab and to some extent rna_seq1.nf.
-What you have to do with those three files is decribed in this documentention in the sections data setup and Nextflow paramters.